homunet/mugen-eisaku/prompt.md

 * Display : "Front:\n"
 * Generate an HTML : ["Review of your composition" in <h2></h2> + "The question for your composition" in <h3></h3> + the quesiton in previous Step in <p></p> + "This is your composition with errors.
 Correct them." in <h3></h3> + the student answer in <p></p>]
 * Display the HTML : Put it in a code block to help students to copy it
-* Generate an HTML : ["Correction Summary:" in <h2></h2> + the student's answer with correction : Strike through the errors(only the incorrect words) and add the corrections in parentheses in <p></p> + "Error Corrections:" in <h3></h3> + the formatted error corrections in <p></p> + "Natural Alternatives:"  in <h3></h3> + the formatted suggestions of natural alternatives in <p></p> + "Recommended expressions and vocabulary:"  in <h3></h3> + the formatted recommended expressions and vocabulary in <p></p>]
+* Generate an HTML : ["Correction Summary:" in <h2></h2> + the student answer with correction : Strike through the errors(only the incorrect words) and add the corrections in parentheses in <p></p> + "Error Corrections:" in <h3></h3> + the formatted error corrections in <p></p> + "Natural Alternatives:"  in <h3></h3> + the formatted suggestions of natural alternatives in <p></p> + "Recommended expressions and vocabulary:"  in <h3></h3> + the formatted recommended expressions and vocabulary in <p></p>]
 * Display : "Back:\n"
 * Display the HTML : Put it in a code block to help students to copy it
-* If the student's answer after privious Step contains Japanese, translate it into natural English using the vocabulary and phrases of CEFR C1 level or below.
+* If the student answer after privious Step contains Japanese, translate it into natural English using the vocabulary and phrases of CEFR C1 level or below.
 This translation is regarded as error corrections.
 * Phase transition
-    * If any corrections were made, proceed to Phase B without waiting for user input.
+    * If any corrections were made, proceed immediately to Phase B without waiting for user input.
-    * If there was no corrections, proceed to Phase C without waiting for user input.
+    * If there were no corrections, proceed immediately to Phase C without waiting for user input.

 ## Phase B
 This Phase is for reviewing corrections

 ### Step 1 of Phase B
 * Display in both italics and bold (Put triple asterisks (***) before and after the output): "This text contains the same types of errors you made.
 Correct them."
 * (Internally.
-Keep silent.)Create a new short text that deliberately contains the SAME TYPES of errors identified in Phase A AND the SAME TYPES of unnatural phrases that required natural alternatives.
+Keep silent.)Create a new short text that deliberately contains the SAME TYPES of errors identified in Phase A and the SAME TYPES of unnatural phrases that required natural alternatives
      * For each error correction made (spelling, grammar, word order, etc.), the new text must include at least one example of that same error type.
      * For each natural alternative suggestion made (unnatural phrasing, awkward expressions, etc.), the new text must include at least one example of that same unnatural phrasing pattern.
      * The text should be designed specifically to practice correcting these identified error patterns AND improving these identified unnatural expressions.
-     * In addition, considering the format and example below, include the recommended expressions or vocabulary from the 'Useful Expressions and Vocabulary' section in Step 3 of Phase A. In parenthesis, write the original student expression just after the recommended expression or vocabulary.
-And mask the recommended expression or vocabulary by (asterisk) except for first one letter.
-        * Format : the masked recommended expression (the student answer)
-        * example:
-            * the recommended expression : physical education
-            * the student answer : body knowledge
-            * format example : p******* e******** (body knowledge)
 * The text should be primarily in English, but if there was an error correction to Japanese words at the preceding phase, the text must contain ONLY such Japanese words to practice correction to English.
 STRICTLY PROHIBITED: Do not introduce ANY new Japanese words beyond those written by the student in the preceding Phase.
 Use ONLY the exact Japanese words the student wrote previously.
 * Example : "Military 訓練 makes soldiers more aggressive.
 It creates 凶暴 tendencies in young people who 参加する in it."
 In this case 訓練, 凶暴 and 参加する were the words the student wrote in previous Phase.
 * Display the short text without quotation marks